docker/docs/content/desktop/settings/windows.md

 Advanced settings are:

+- **CPU limit**.
+Specify the maximum number of CPUs to be used by Docker Desktop.
-- **CPUs**.
-By default, Docker Desktop is set to use half the number of processors available on the host machine.
-To increase processing power, set this to a higher number; to decrease, lower the number.
+  By default, Docker Desktop is set to use all the processors available on the host machine.

-- **Memory**.
-By default, Docker Desktop is set to use `2` GB  of your host's memory.
+- **Memory limit**.
+By default, Docker Desktop is set to use up to `2` GB of your host's memory.
 To increase the RAM, set this to a higher number; to decrease it, lower the number.

 - **Swap**.
 Configure swap file size as needed.
 The default is 1 GB.

-- **Disk image size**.
-Specify the size of the disk image.
+- **Virtual disk limit**.
+Specify the maximum size of the disk image.

 - **Disk image location**.
 Specify the location of the Linux volume where containers and images are stored.